trust2065/cursor_playground/content/posts/thoughs/script_unit1-2.md

+Seeking feedback - not just reading the transcript
+Can use zoom to record and talk ppl online

 Staff
 Hello, my name is Choco, I'm one of the library assistants here.
 Welcome to the library, how can I assist you today?